-There are essentially two choices when deciding when to go to Koh Lipe.
+There are essentially two choices when deciding when to go to Koh Lipe, Thailand.
 You can visit in high (dry) season or low (rainy) season, and there are pros and cons for visiting in either of these seasons.

 In this post, we will help you to decide when is the best time to visit Koh Lipe by outlining the differences between the two seasons and the different atmosphere and experience offered by the island at different times of the year.

-Koh Lipe sits within the protected Tarutao National Park where you will find stunning crystal clear turquoise waters, glorious white sands, living coral and colourful sea life. it’s as a lovely island destination with great beaches like Pattaya Beach, Sunrise Beach and Sunset Beach.
+Koh Lipe sits within the protected Tarutao National Park where you will find stunning crystal clear turquoise waters, glorious white sands, living coral and colourful sea life. it’s as a lovely island destination with great beaches like Pattaya Beach, Sunrise Beach and Sunset Beach all linked by the famous Walking Street.

 Don’t get stuck!
 Book your transport to Koh Lipe in advance, especially during high season.